 10. Can I Cancel My Contract With You If I’m Unsatisfied?

-Before entering into a property management contract, find out what the terms and conditions are surrounding cancellation if you are unsatisfied with the service provided.
+Before entering into a property management contract in South Florida, find out what the terms and conditions are surrounding cancellation if you are unsatisfied with the service provided.
 You’ll want to ask about the length of the term, how renewal works, and what the process is for severing the partnership.
 Some property management companies may try to lock you into a 12-month contract that is inescapable, so have an attorney look it over before you sign.

 If you have a real estate investment property that needs managing, and you are located in the Palm Beach County or Broward County regions of Florida, please don’t hesitate to reach out to us here at Kanga Property Management.
 Our team is happy to chat with you regarding our services and is eager to help you achieve your property’s full earning potential.